gpratte/poker-league-current-game/README.md

 Each step can be found on the cooresponding branch.

+## step 09 edit player
+Now that I understand how to use the redux store for not only the game state but also for the UI state, things a flowing nicely.

+Wired up all the pieces to edit a game player
+* buy-in, rebuy
+* finish in the top 10
+* chop amount
+* knocked out
+* delete

 ## step 08 add player modal component
 Moved the add existing player modal dialog out of the GamePlayers component and into its own component (AddExistingPlayer.js).